Iowa's community hospitals are irreplaceable assets

 Supporting their communities

 Community benefits are activities to improve the health status and increase access to health care.
 With uncompensated care (bad debt) and charity care, community benefits include such services and programs as health screenings, support groups, counseling, immunizations, nutrition services and transportation programs.
-Iowa hospitals provided community benefits in 2021 valued at more than $740 million that served more than 2.6 million people.
+Iowa hospitals provided community benefits in 2022 valued at more than $1 billion that served more than 3.7 million people.

-Questions about the IHA Economic Impact Report or the community benefits information can be emailed to Allison Martin at IHA.
+Questions about the IHA Economic Impact Report or the community benefits information, contact Allison Martin at IHA 515-288-1955.